laino/final-pm/doc/README.md

 </pre>

 <pre>  -c, --config File|Folder   Default: process-config.{js,json}
-                             Load a configuration file into the daemon.
-For paths not beginning with ./ or /,also checks parent folders.
-If you specified a config for an already
+                             Load a configuration file.
+If path doesn't begin with ./ or /, also checks
+                             parent folders.
+If you specified a configuration for an already running
-                             running application, it will be only be applied to new processes.
+                             application, it will be only be applied to new processes.
   --set app-key=value        Override a configuration key.
   -n, --lines num            When using the log action, sets the number of past log lines to display.
 Up
                              to max-buffered-log-bytes.